zuzanna81/dishley/README.md

 Week 8-9-10 project for Craft Academy October 2017 Cohort.
 For this project we switched teams and worked on legacy code and new implementations on the app of another team.
-In the final days we started building a mobile client for the app too with Ionic and Angular.
+In the final days we started building a mobile client for the app with Ionic and Angular
+You can check it tout here https://github.com/CraftAcademy/dishley_client.

 ## Description